cppwfs/spring-building-blocks/pond/README.md

-# 1.1 Randomize
+# 1.2 Local Configuration

 ##Blocks in this branch

-- Added a random element to the `PondController`
+- The random element to `PondController` is now defined in the `application.properties` file

-- Added catch probability to `PondControlelr`
+##Note
+There are many different ways to inject configuration variables into an application.